nasa/Transform-to-Open-Science/Module_4/Lesson_3/readme.md

 **Statement 2:**

-Without a license, software is assumed copyrighted and without permissions.
+Without a license, software is assumed copyrighted and without permission.

 - True
 - False